sharma1981/liteExchange/README.md

 The core of order matching layer is called the central order book, which keeps order books per security symbol.

 1. Main thread is a single-thread epoll FIX server which passes orders to the central order book`s SPSC lockfree queues per symbol
-2. Central order book uses a thread pool , processes messages and pushes results to SPSC queues of outgoing message processor per symbol.
+2. Central order book uses a thread pool in which there is a thread per symbol and ideally pinned to a CPU core.
+They process messages and push results to SPSC queues of outgoing message processor per symbol.
 3. Outgoing message procesor sends execution reports to the FIX clients.

 ## <a name="LowLatency">**3.
 Low latency features and how it can be improved:**